wprabhakar/ansible-nodejs/README.md

 ## Objective:
-1. There is a Devops pipeline where it saves configuration files/parameters in repo like Git.
+1. Store configuration files/parameters in repo like Git.
 2. Automation tools like Jenkins/Ansible need to continuously check the changes in repo and pickup the change in config file.
 3. Based on the configuration, automation tool needs to check if ngnix is already running in